• Skip to main content

 When you retire early, you get more times like this.

-David and Sarah Green have a plan.
+Jake and Sarah Green have a plan.
 They want to retire early so they can spend as much time as possible with their two children and enjoy their home in the suburbs of Pittsburgh.
 Before that happens, they’d like to have enough resources to chuck their high-stress jobs and do what makes them happy, no matter the salary.
 Sarah, 43, recently took a step back from her executive position at a large telecommunications firm to devote more time to her kids.
-She worries that relying on David’s income alone may not meet their needs or allow David, 46, to retire early.
+She worries that relying on Jake’s income alone may not meet their needs or allow Jake, 46, to retire early.

 To retire early, they’d need a plan